 During the year under review, the Board has received confirmation from its External Auditors that its personnel are and have been independent throughout the conduct of audit engagement in accordance with the terms of relevant professional and regulatory requirements.

 Based on the outcome of director performance assessment conducted, the Board is satisfied with the AC’s performance as its Chairman and members are able to understand matters under the purview of the AC including the financial reporting process.
 All members of the AC undertake continuous professional education programmes to keep themselves abreast of relevant developments in accounting and auditing standards, practices and rules.

 II: Risk Management and Internal Control Framework

-The Board, through the RMC, has established the risk management and internal control framework for the Group and respective divisions which facilitates the identification, evaluation and continuous monitoring of key business risks.
-The Heads of divisions within the Group undertake the responsibility of managing the identified risks by implementing appropriate mitigating measures and providing periodic reports to the Corporate Office and the RMC.
-The RMC has received updated Group risk compilation for the financial year ended 2017.
+The Board, through the RMC, has established the risk management and internal control framework for the Group and respective segments which facilitates the identification, evaluation and continuous monitoring of key business risks.
+The Heads of segments within the Group undertake the responsibility of managing the identified risks by implementing appropriate mitigating measures and providing periodic reports to the Corporate Office and the RMC.
+The RMC has received updated Group risk compilation for the financial year ended 31 December 2018.
 Top 5 risks were identified with Management controls and action plan put in place to manage the risks.

 The Board has also received written assurances from Executive Chairman, Executive Directors and Group Chief Financial Officer on the adequacy and effectiveness of the Group’s risk management and internal control system in all material aspects.
 The details of the Risk Management and Internal Control Framework are set out in the Statement on Risk Management and Internal Control of this Annual Report.